 You might have heard of the S.M.A.R.T. goal system (specific, measurable, achievable, relatable, time-bound).
 This is a great system to make you set goals that put you up for success.

 I used to set goals that I would always fail to meet until I learned about this system.
-I recently learned about the E.R. in goal setting, which only made the system even better.
+I recently learned about the additional E.R. in goal setting, which only made the system even better.

 So let’s get into the S.M.A.R.T.E.R. system for goal setting.
 I’ll walk you through each part, to help you create goals you can achieve.